lydiaPenglish/lydiaPenglish.github.io/content/authors/admin/_index.md

 - Visitors
 ---

-Lydia English is a graduate research assistant in the department of Agronomy at Iowa State University.
-She currently works for [Dr. Matt Liebman](http://www.wallacechair.iastate.edu/).
-She is interested in diversifying agricultural landscapes by extending crop rotations and incorporating native habitat into farmscapes.
-She is affiliated with the [STRIPS project](https://www.nrem.iastate.edu/research/STRIPS/) at Iowa State University.
+Lydia English is the strategic initiatives coordintor at [Practical Farmers of Iowa](https://practicalfarmers.org/) (PFI).
+She works to increase the number of acres of cover crops and small grains in Iowa and across the Midwest.
+More generally, she is interested in combining the principles of ecology and agriculture to create diversied cropping systems.
+Prior to working at PFI, Lydia was a graduate research assistant in the department of Agronomy at Iowa State University where she worked for [Dr. Matt Liebman](http://www.wallacechair.iastate.edu/).